 Did someone say the beach?
 The Puntarenas USAC office is located right across from the ocean!
 Not only is this where you’ll find the USAC staff, but this is also where the USAC classes are hosted and the center has access to a gym and a pool.
 This means that you will not be on campus with local students, however, living in Puntarenas is about as local of an experience as you can get in Costa Rica as there are plenty of immersion opportunities.

-Puntarenas is located on a peninsula and is a small beach town where you can bike everywhere and will be seeing familiar faces around town in no time.
+Puntarenas is a small beach town, located on a peninsula.
+You can bike everywhere and will see familiar faces around town in no time.
 If you’re a surfer then Puntarenas will be calling your name since local surf spots are a short taxi ride away.
 In this laidback location, you’ll definitely be living the small city life, but the young culture vibe means there’s plenty of day and nighttime social activities.
 If you’re looking to travel, bus transportation is easy and you’ll find yourself in the capital in about an hour and a half.
 However, once you realize that you can travel up and down the Costa Rican coast discovering world-class surfing beaches, nature reserves, and plantations, we don’t think you’ll need much else.

 Academically, Puntarenas is an ideal location if you’re interested in studying international affairs, and political science.